NOTICE as of December 2, 2022, this entire topic has been updated and merged into our official docs on the page Migrating to a New Splunk Deployment.

 - Much of the below relies on steps being done in the right order.

-- Really.
-You can wipe it all out if you do it in the wrong order, or copy in the wrong direction, so pay attention to the order and general flow of things.
+- You can wipe it all out if you do it in the wrong order, or copy in the wrong direction, so pay attention to the order and general flow of things.

 - There are many spots in the below where you have to confirm operation of systems before moving forward.

 - Don’t skip those steps.

 - Don’t think you can come back to them later (see #2 above!)

 - Carefully confirm everything at each step, investigate and resolve any inconsistencies or anomalies before proceeding.